Grant management software that integrates with QuickBooks for budget tracking

 Yes.
 GrantLink syncs with QuickBooks Online so nonprofits can keep QuickBooks as the bookkeeping source of truth while tracking grant budgets, restrictions, allocations, deadlines, and funder reports in GrantLink.

-GrantLink reads the QuickBooks structure nonprofits already use: customers, sub-customers, projects, classes, locations, custom fields, accounts, deposits, bills, expenses, and journal entries.
+The QuickBooks structure you already use: customers, sub-customers, projects, classes, locations, custom fields, accounts, deposits, bills, expenses, and journal entries.

-No. Your accountant can keep closing the books in QuickBooks.
+No. Your accountant keeps closing the books in QuickBooks.
 GrantLink adds the grant-management workflow layer QuickBooks is missing.

 Yes.
-GrantLink connects synced QuickBooks activity to grant budgets, allocation reviews, remaining balances, and reporting periods so budget tracking is not trapped in Excel.
+Synced QuickBooks activity connects to grant budgets, allocation reviews, remaining balances, and reporting periods — so budget tracking is not trapped in Excel.

 QuickBooks Online is still where your team handles the general ledger, bank feeds, payables, and accountant collaboration.